chaos-mesh/website/blog/2022-01-11-develop-a-daily-reporting-system.md

 ![How to Develop a Daily Reporting System to Track Chaos Testing Results](/img/chaos-mesh-digitalchina-banner.png)

-# How to Develop a Daily Reporting System to Track Chaos Testing Results

 Chaos Mesh is a cloud-native chaos engineering platform that orchestrates chaos experiments on Kubernetes environments.
 It allows you to test the resilience of your system by simulating problems such as network faults, file system faults, and Pod faults.
 After each chaos experiment, you can review the testing results by checking the logs.
 But this is neither direct nor efficient.
 Therefore, I decided to develop a daily reporting system that would automatically analyze logs and generate reports.
 This way, it’s easy to examine the logs and identify the issues.

 <!--truncate-->